Department of History, Geography and GIS

 GEOG 1451.
 Pre-GIS: GPS, VGI and Cartography.
 4 Credit Hours (Lecture: 3 Hours, Lab: 2 Hours).

-An introductory course to GIS.
+This is an introductory course to GIS.
 Pre-GIS focuses on the knowledge, instruments, and data necessary for GIS.
 Pre-GIS is a student-centered, hands-on course that will introduce students to the GIS concepts that are intrinsic in introductory and advanced GIS courses.
 Students will create virtual maps by gathering data points using GPS instruments.
 Students will then use GIS to create detailed information relating to their map and data points to answer questions posed in the course.
 Lab fee: $2.

 GEOG 2301.
 The Geography of Texas.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).